Average Cost of Living Price in McAllen

 Considering a move to McAllen?
 Cost data for cost of living is genuinely affordable here — about 45% below what most Americans pay.
 That's worth knowing whether you're relocating from a coastal metro or a smaller market.
 This TX smaller city offers a warm-weather lifestyle that includes year-round outdoor activities, from fishing to football tailgates.
 The specifics below will help you budget accurately.

 The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs.
 In McAllen, that climate reality intersects with an economy built on a manufacturing-to-services economy where job retraining programs gradually rebuild the middle class.
-The result for cost of living is a market where a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The result for cost of living is a market where a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 A median household income of $44K frames what's affordable — and what isn't.

 What Matters Most